Desire Lines exhibition

 Desire Lines is the Women's Museum's latest exhibition and programme.
 It takes inspiration from the desire lines that appear in public landscapes, when people take an unplanned route rather than the designated alternative.
 These lines reveal traces of agency and represent an active reshaping of the environment.
 As a new cultural space, the Women’s Museum is using this concept of desire lines to prompt reflection on its role, path and its place in the Barking community.

 For each season, the exhibition will feature an artistic commission.
-We’re excited to announce our new Summer commission, Tracing Together, by digital art collective Compiler.
+We recently unveiled our new Summer commission, Tracing Together, by digital art collective Compiler.
 As part of our Desire Lines exhibition, you can also still see our Spring commission, Tender Women, made by artist Sahra Hersi in collaboration with a group of women from Adanna Women’s Support Group.

 Alongside the commissioned artworks, you can join us for a free community programme inspired by the themes of EAT, SPEAK, BREATHE, and PLAY.
 These themes will be explored with open forums, public discussions, a cinema programme, and family workshops.
 Find out more about our upcoming programme on our events page and stay up-to-date by joining our newsletter.